-All Wisconsin-licensed Paramedics: 7.0% Firefighter H monthly base pay
+• All Wisconsin-licensed Paramedics: 7.0% Firefighter H monthly base pay.

 (c) Acting Pay.
-In the event an employee at a lower classification is qualified for and is temporarily required to serve and accept full responsibility for work as an MPO, Lieutenant, Captain such employee shall receive the pay for the higher classification if so assigned for one continuous tour of duty of eight (8) hours or more.
+In the event an employee at a lower classification is qualified for and is temporarily required to serve and accept full responsibility for work as an MPO or Lieutenant, such employee shall receive the pay for the higher classification if so assigned for one continuous tour of duty of eight (8) hours or more.
 Acting pay will be based on the number of hours worked.
-No acting pay will be applied for a two person ambulance.

-(b) EMS Certification Pay.
-Effective as of January 3, 2022, the monthly Paramedic and state certification exam.
-In order to receive acting pay for the MPO position, the employee must have passed the MPO state certification exam.
+No acting pay will be applied for a two-person ambulance.
+In order to receive acting pay for the rank of Lieutenant, the employee must have participated in and passed the most recent promotional procedure for Lieutenant, as outlined in Article 6, Section 1 (a) and must possess the pumper and aerial state certifications.
+In absence of a qualified acting Lieutenant the most qualified MPO will assume the role of acting Lieutenant.
+In order to receive acting pay for the MPO position, the employee must possess the pumper and aerial state certifications.
+In the event of trades, only the employee who actually works shall receive any additional compensation under this provision.